robthornton/simple/README.md

 Digit := "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"

 Whitespace := " " | "\t" | "\n" | "\r"

+## Parser

+The parser performs syntax analysis.
+It makes sure the scanned items conform to the context free language.
+It:

+- Takes input by way of a SimpleFile.
+- Accepts a Lexer to use.
+- Generates an abstract syntax tree when #parse is called.
+- It only does syntax analysis.

+## Abstract Syntax Tree

+Represents the parsed items.
+The context free language describes the tree.